Install DynamoDB In Local System

 To create a table execute below command

-If we list table now, it will show our newly created table.
+If we list the table now, it will show our newly created table.

 Hope you have enjoyed this article.
 In the next blog post, we are going to discuss DynamoDB API.